-3.2) Lending Library Kit – Elementary, Semester 2
+3.2) Bilingual Library – Elementary, Semester 2

 Our elementary programs engage parents in reading with their elementary-aged children.
 This library collection is a continuation set for The Latino Family Literacy Project, Semester 1.
 Parents who have graduated our program training will enjoy continued reading with their kids at home.

 Elementary Program, Semester 2

 This is a continuation program set for graduating parents who have completed the Elementary Program, Semester 1 for The Latino Family Literacy Project.

 The titles used in Program 3.2 Elementary, Family Stories Second Semester, are:

 • The Oldest House in the USA / La casa más antigua de los Estados Unidos – The oldest house in the USA was built in the 13th century.
 Over time it has been home to many different people, and perhaps most famously, a ghost or two.

 • Teo in Palo Verde / Teo en Palo Verde – Teo moves to a new neighborhood and quickly makes friends.
 One day, he commits an act of compassion towards a little girl and her grandmother.

 • Boy Zorro and the Bully / El niño Zorro y el peleón – Boy Zorro helps children understand that bullying is hurtful and wrong, but when everyone does their part, it can be stopped.

 • Letters Forever / Cartas para siempre – When Camila’s grandfather moves to Mexico, they write letters to each other.